Are you paying too much to be global? How to sell in foreign markets without paying too much in fees

 Legacy banking solutions through Chase, Spark by Cap1, and more often have high transaction fees and monthly to annual costs that significantly increase your business’s budget.

 Large financial institutions will impose fees on their business customers for account setup, maintenance, and transactional services.
-These fees are sometimes one-time, but they’re often administered on an ongoing basis.
+These fees are sometimes one-time, but they’re often administered continuously.

-The national average for annual checking account maintenance fees in the US is $169.56, according to Money Rates.
-And this doesn’t include transfer and withdrawal fees, overdraft fees, ATM charges, and much more.
+According to Money Rates, the national average for annual checking account maintenance fees in the US is $169.56.
+This doesn’t include transfer and withdrawal fees, overdraft fees, ATM charges, and more.

-Withdrawal and transfer fees, ATM fees, late payment charges, insufficient fund fees, and account maintenance fees are all factors you’ll deal with as a global customer using legacy banking solutions.
+As a global customer using legacy banking solutions, you'll encounter withdrawal and transfer fees, ATM fees, late payment charges, insufficient fund fees, and account maintenance fees.

 Of course, there are better picks of the bunch.
-For example, Capital One Spark Cash for Business — although as of recently its services are no longer available — was the only major small business card that provided unlimited 2% cash back for purchases.
-Its initial annual fee was $0, then climbed to $95, which was worth it for small businesses making a substantial amount of transactions.
+For example, Capital One Spark Cash for Business – although its services are no longer available as of recently – was the only major small business card that provided unlimited 2% cashback for purchases.
+Its initial annual fee was $0, then it climbed to $95, which was worth it for small businesses making a substantial amount of transactions.

-Banks’ primary method of receiving revenue is through net interest charges, but a very large portion of their income comes from their account fees.
-This calls into question if managing finances at a global level through legacy bank solutions is such a great idea.
+Banks’ primary revenue source is net interest charges, but a large portion of their income comes from account fees.
+This raises the question of whether managing finances at a global level through legacy bank solutions is a good idea.

 Mitigating foreign exchange risk

 Carefully considering FX risk is key to avoiding high or excessive fees.
-Staying aware of all fluctuation triggers, such as global political risk trends, can save you large amounts of money.
+Staying aware of all fluctuation triggers, such as global political risk trends, can save you money.

-Financial hedging is one way to manage FX risk.
-But there are other approaches that businesses take to mitigate risk.
+Financial hedging is one way to manage FX risk, but businesses take other approaches to mitigate risk.
 The Supply Chain Quarterly uncovered five principles that companies should consider when creating a mitigation strategy for supply chain FX risk.

 These principles have a supplier-facing perspective in a supply chain, but they also consider downstream and internal exposure to FX risk.
 The five principles include: